-The district gets about $ 7,500.00 per year as its calculated share of the property taxes on owners within the district.
-This includes secured, unsecured, supplemental, homeowner's exemption, and timber tax income (See Modoc Special District Estimated Tax Allocations (pdf)).
-This tax money just covers Workman's Compensation and Liability insurance, and operational expenses up to the limit of available funds.
-Any remaining costs are borne from fund raisers by the Fort Bidwell Volunteer Fire Department from the annual Memorial Day Barbeque.
+The District gets about $ 8,000.00 per year as its calculated share of the property taxes on owners within the District.
+This includes secured, unsecured, supplemental, homeowner's exemption, and timber tax income.
+This tax money covers Workman's Compensation and Liability insurance, and operational expenses up to the limit of available funds.
+Any remaining costs are borne by the Fort Bidwell Volunteer Fire Department from the annual Memorial Day Barbeque.
 Equipment and engines are loaners or used equipment bought with grants.
 The Fire House is owned by the County.
 District tax funds are kept and paid-out by the Modoc County Auditor's Office.

 The three District Commissioners are elected by the district voters at a County election, each for a term of four years.
 California Election Code 10515 requires that the County Board of Supervisors appoint the district commissioners if the number of persons declaring candidacy is less than or equal the number of positions to be filled.
 Such positions are not to be put on the ballot unless 10% of the district or 50 voters have petitioned to do so.